brianshumate/a-little-coffee-guidebook/introduction/README.md

 pick-me-up, and keep-me-up.

-Coffee is a beverage of dreams and art and conversation; it's a nerd's delight for being up and hacking all night, and the night watchman's best friend.
+Coffee is a beverage of dreams and art and conversation; it's a nerd's delight for being up and hacking all night, and the early morning angler or night watchman's best friend.

-This little guide is a personal collection of ideas and methods around my own coffee centered routines.
-I am sharing them here in the hope that they help you to enjoy a great cup of coffee too.
+This little guide is a personal journal collecting ideas and methods around my own coffee centered routines.
+I am sharing them here in the hope that they help you to enjoy a fine cup of coffee too.